-Macron says French defense spending to rise in 2018
+Macron says French defence spending to rise in 2018

 Macron and his government have trimmed the 2017 defense budget in an effort to ensure France meets its commitment to bring its budget deficit below the EU cap of 3 percent of national income in 2017.

-He said 2018 would mark the start of a new phase of increased defense spending.
+He said 2018 would mark the start of a new phase of increased defence spending.